CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

 ## Wrapup

 Your notifications are now configured and ready to be used in whatever way you deem fit for your application.
-In the next guide we will take a closer look at testing Action Cable.
+In the next guide, we will take a closer look at testing Action Cable.